ConnerLusk/ConnerLusk/README.md

 ## About Me
 My name is Conner Lusk and I am currently a second year Computer Science student at Northeastern University with an interest in applications of machine learning and artifical intelligence in healthtech.
-Currently I am a venture capital associate at Samudra Pacific, an incoming undergraduate research assistant at Stanford Medicine and an incoming software engineering co-op at Reprise.
-Checkout my personal [website!!](https://www.connerlusk.com)
+Currently I am a venture capital associate at Samudra Pacific and a software engineering co-op at Reprise.
+Checkout my personal
+[website!!](https://www.connerlusk.com)